 Can you see how everything changed in both the situation?

-Or imagine you would had created an FD out of that money before hand for paying the school fees for your kid at the of the year.
-Would you break your kids related FD to upgrade the washing machine?
+Or imagine you would have created an FD out of that money before hand for paying the school fees for your kid at the of the year.
+Would you break your kid’s related FD to upgrade the washing machine?
 Generally not.